 We are Sheila Cartwright and Patricia Dempsey.
-We're based in beautiful Northumberland in the north east of England and started writing and producing animated stories way back in 2003 with the traditional tale of The Lambton Worm:
+We live in Northumberland in the north east of England and started writing and producing animated stories way back in 2003 with the traditional tale of The Lambton Worm:

-We create amazing animated stories, songs and poems in English, French, German and Spanish, specially designed to engage the imagination of young learners and develop a lifelong interest in language learning.
+We hope that our ever growing collection of stories, songs and poems in English, French, German and Spanish will fire up the imagination of young learners and set them en route to a lifelong interest in language learning.

 The website is engaging, fun and easy to use – for both staff and pupils!
 I have used it both in lessons as part of the curriculum and in ICT rooms as a tool which pupils can explore.
 I particularly like it as I feel it is great with both the more and less able.
 The more able can really get their teeth into the stories and have a chance to access the language in another setting.
 At the same time it is an engaging way for the less able to interact with the language within a setting they know, like the story of the gingerbread man.